 Many causes of pedestrian injuries exist.
 For example, defective street and sidewalk maintenance can lead to injuries.
 But believe it or not, falling and flying objects can hit a person in the head.

-Also, slick, poorly lit parking lots, with trash, oil and debris on the concrete or asphalt surfaces remain a major part of our case intake.
-But most of all, common, ordinary automobile collisions are the cause of most pedestrian injuries.
+Also, slick, poorly lit parking lots, with trash, oil, and debris on the concrete or asphalt surfaces, remain a significant part of our case intake.
+But most of all, everyday, ordinary automobile collisions are the cause of most pedestrian injuries.

-Obviously, anyone out jogging, or going for a stroll on public or private pavement is a potential sufferer of injuries.
-Statistics show that certain population sectors have a greater affinity to become embroiled in a pedestrian thoroughfare mishap as follows:
+Anyone out jogging or going for a stroll on the public or private pavement is a potential sufferer of injuries.
+Statistics show that specific population sectors have a greater affinity to become embroiled in a pedestrian thoroughfare mishap as follows:

-Of particular interest, driving at high speeds greatly escalates the chances of hitting a pedestrian with a car, truck, or motorcycle.
+Of particular interest, driving at high speeds significantly escalates the chances of hitting a pedestrian with a car, truck, or motorcycle.

-But sometimes even sour lemons can be converted into lemonade.
-Lawyers know the test isn’t whether you were injured by a car, animal, uneven sidewalk, broken sidewalk, road debris or other pathway matter.
+But sometimes sour lemons can be converted into lemonade.
+Lawyers know the test isn’t whether you were injured by a car, animal, uneven sidewalk, broken sidewalk, road debris, or other pathway matter.
 Yes, this remains an element used to get clients paid.